dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 The goal is to enable parallel execution that preserves a block pre-order, namely, results in exactly the same read/write sets as a sequential execution.
+Block-STM uses an optimistic approach, executing tranascations greedily and optimistically in parallel, and then validating their read-set.
-This is accomplished via optimistic execution, followed by validation that may lead to a commit or abort/re-execute.
-The strategy for supporting efficient optimism revolves around two mechanisms, validation and multi-version concurrency control:
+Validation may lead to a commit or to abort/re-execute.

+Supporting efficient optimism revolves around maintaining two principles:

 * **VALID(j, k)**: For every j,k, such that j < k, a validation of TXk is performed after TXj executes (or re-executes).
 * **MVCC**: Whenever TXk executes (speculatively), a read by TXk obtains the value recorded so far by the highest transaction TXj preceding it, i.e., where j < k.
 Higher transactions TXl, where l > k, do not intefer with TXk.